qurit/websitebios/MSRS.md

 My name is Shahriar, a Physics graduate student at UBC (Vancouver).
+In my free time I like to get take walks around Vancouver.

 Papers that I worked on: